exasol/extension-manager/doc/system_requirements.md

 Database Administrators (DBA) use EM through it's REST API or a user interface for managing extensions in their Exasol databases.

+### Extension Developers

+Extension developers create and maintain extensions for EM.

 ## Terms and Abbreviations

 The following list gives you an overview of terms and abbreviations commonly used in the requirements specification.